-Do not try to go online, turn off the router, shut down the computer, or do anything else to the router until the router finishes restarting and the Ready light has stopped blinking for several seconds!
+Do not try to go online, turn off the router, shut down the computer, or do anything else to the router until the router finishes restarting and the Ready light has turned solid green for several seconds!

-5. From the main menu, select Setup Wizard.
-The Setup Wizard screen will display.
+4. From the main menu, select Setup Wizard.
+The Setup Wizard screen displays.

-6. Select No to set up the connection yourself.
+5. Select No to set up the connection yourself.
 Click Next and the Basic Settings screen will display.
 Enter the required information for your ISP connection in the appropriate fields.
-If you need assistance, follow the Basic Settings Help screens on the router interface or see the online User Manual for this wireless router.
+If you need assistance, follow the Basic Settings Help screens on the router interface or see the online User Manual for this N750 wireless gigabit router.